-The Bachelor of Music in Instrumental Performance is an intensive performance degree which focuses on classical training for solo, chamber, and orchestral experience.
+The Bachelor of Music in Instrumental Performance is an intensive performance degree that focuses on classical training for solo, chamber, and orchestral experience.

-Instrumental students at the William D. Hall and Marybelle and Sebastian P. Musco Conservatory of Music have ample performance opportunities in state-of-the-art facilities.
-The Hall-Musco Conservatory has three large ensembles (Symphony Orchestra, Chamber Orchestra and Wind Symphony) and several small ensembles (New Music Ensemble, Percussion Ensemble, Brass Ensemble, University Jazz Ensembles, and a student-led Pep Band).
+Instrumental students at the Hall-Musco Conservatory of Music have ample performance opportunities in state-of-the-art facilities.
+The Hall-Musco Conservatory has three large ensembles (The Chapman Orchestra, The Wind Symphony and the Big Band Jazz Ensemble) and many small ensembles (New Music Ensemble, Percussion Ensemble, String Ensembles, Wind Ensembles, Brass Ensembles, Early Music Ensemble, University Jazz Ensembles, and a student-led Pep Band).

 There is no system of seniority in the Hall-Musco Conservatory of Music.
 Students are selected and seated based on their talent and level of commitment, which means that a freshman has as much opportunity as a senior to participate in any given ensemble.
-In addition, chamber music is not only encouraged but is a required part of a major’s curriculum.
+In addition to large ensemble opportunities, chamber music is encouraged and is a required part of the major's curriculum.

 To begin your application process, please visit the Admissions web page to complete the Common Application for Chapman University.
 Please note in your application that you intend to major in Instrumental Performance.